phly/keep-a-changelog/README.md

 - `entry:fixed`: Create a changelog entry in the "Fixed" section.
 - `version:edit`: Edit a full changelog version and its entries.
 - `version:list`: List all changelog versions currently in the file.
+- `version:ready`: Mark a changelog version ready for release by setting its date.
 - `version:release`: create a new release on your given provider, using the relevant changelog entry.
 This command also pushes the related tag.
 - `version:remove`: Remove the given changelog version and its entries.